The First Year

 Getting Your Degree

 After earning your degree, you have to make sure NMSU actually gives it to you.
-This section expands on that.
-Check the NMSU Graduate School page for more info.
+The following sections expand on that.
+For more information, check the NMSU Graduate School page.

 Setting up your committee